 January 10...
 Almost one year since an update and it sure has been a busy one.
 So here we go; Most of the Lavender plant survived the transplants they went through during the flood.
 We lost just a couple and that was probably due to the spring trim I gave them.
-Last year, we planted roughly 1500 lavender plants at BWF North and South and 61 varieties of Gladiolus at BWF North and look forward to those blooms next summer.
+Last year, we planted roughly 1500 lavender plants at BWF North and South and 61 varieties of Gladiolus at BWF North.
+We are thrilled for the summer and fall bloom.

 March 20...
 It's been the year and it's only MARCH

 Bee Wise Farms North: This year has been full of excitement and angst and it's only March 5th.
 Adam completed his PhD and we bought a farm in the Upper Peninsula of Michigan.
 Our plans for Bee Wise Farms North are simple.
 It will be our primary apiary, honey house (for extraction) and approximately 1 acre of lavender will go into production in 2018.